nickheppleston/nonce-util/README.md

 You have to define a secret on the server side and pass it to the `GenerateNonce()` and `CheckNonce()` methods as the first argument.
 The secret string must be at least 10 characters long.

-The seconds argument to `GenerateNonce()` defines the lifetime of the NONCE in seconds.
+The second (optional) argument to `GenerateNonce()` defines the lifetime of the NONCE in seconds.
 There are no upper restrictions on the lifetime, however if specified, the lifetime must be greater than zero.